 At the end of the day, only you can design/determine your own happiness, and there is no efficient route to achieve your goal.
 If mass-produced, bargain products cannot satisfy you, it’s not because they are not efficient enough, but because they are not resonating with your fundamental values.
 If you can’t shine by competing for good grades, you should be allowed to contribute through collaboration.
 There should be many ways for you to explore your own happiness.

 Through his “less is more” design, Mies van der Rohe opened up new opportunities for emerging citizens who were starting to design new lifestyles/futures in an emerging urban environment.
 Zen rock gardens discovered vast beauty in the voids created by eliminating plants and water – presumed essential elements – from a garden.
 “Less” gives us unexplored potential for beauty and happiness, and the tradition still persists.
 There are many examples of “less is more” today which will inspire you to start embracing new kinds of happiness.

 Useful External Resources

-There are also various movements that attempt to re-think ad re-imagine our system as a whole.
-Although they take different approaches and pursue unique goals, there is one thing that are common: which is a realization that we may not fix the “meg challenges” we face today using the same system that created them.
+There are also various movements that attempt to re-think and re-imagine our system as a whole.
+Although they take different approaches and pursue unique goals, there is one thing they have in common: which is a realization that we may not fix the “mega challenges” we face today using the same system that created them.
 Emerging ideas embrace “less is more” in their own way, including by leveraging sustainability, empowering individuals and local communities or decentralizing the economic blocks.